yeqiu6080/olisthelper/CONTRIBUTING.md

 ## Bug Reports and Feature Requests

-If you encounter a bug in AlistHelper or have a feature request, please submit an issue to the [issue tracker](https://github.com/Xmarmalade/alisthelper/issues).
+If you encounter a bug in OlistHelper or have a feature request, please submit an issue to the [issue tracker](https://github.com/yeqiu6080/Olisthelper/issues).
 Please be sure to provide a clear description of the problem or feature request, along with any relevant context or steps to reproduce the issue.